Agile-Web-Dev/UniNote/README.md

 - Run `pytest` to run all unit tests.

 ## Database

-alembic is added in requirements(just pip install from there) to initialize migration run `alembic revision --autogenerate -m "create UniNote DB"` initialize the database using `alembic upgrade heads` !todo: create strings for visual representation of data
+- To generate a migration run `alembic revision --autogenerate -m "<migration message>"`. initialize the database using `alembic upgrade head`.
+  !todo:
+  create strings for visual representation of data